mackonsti/nuc10i7fnh/CFG Lock/README.md

 ## Alternatives

-There is an alternative tool called [RU](https://github.com/JamesAmiTw/ru-uefi/) alongside a nice guide created by user [Dreamwhite](https://github.com/dreamwhite/bios-extraction-guide/blob/master/ru.efi.md) which offers a visual interface when navigating in the local saved BIOS parameters, with the ability to change them on-the-fly, but I will _not_ attempt anything further as it will likely **not** work either, because the NVRAM parameters for the **CFG Lock** seem read-only regardless of the tool used.
+There is an alternative tool called [RU](https://github.com/JamesAmiTw/ru-uefi/) alongside a nice guide created by user [Dreamwhite](https://github.com/dreamwhite/bios-extraction-guide/blob/master/ru.efi.md) which offers a visual interface when navigating in the local saved BIOS sections and parameters, with the ability to change them on-the-fly, but I will _not_ attempt anything further as it will likely **not** work either, because the NVRAM parameters for the **CFG Lock** seem read-only regardless of the tool used.
 Thank you, Intel...